 Recidivism is a Key Factor

-A perfect example is those individuals who are being convicted of possession of child pornography.
-The prosecutors and judges biggest concern is, are those people now going to go out and try to find a live victim.
+A perfect example is those individuals convicted of possession of child pornography.
+The prosecutor's and judges' most significant concern is, are those people now going to go out and try to find a live victim.
 So, what ends up happening when we talk about mitigating factors, is we're going to:

 - get a psychological evaluation of the person,

 - where we're going to see by testing by someone who is an expert,

 - whether or not that person is going to be a recidivist,

 - whether they're going to do it again.

 There are a bunch of tests for that and factors that can be evaluated.

 So, suppose you will end up having to plead guilty to a sex-related offense.
 In that case, you're going to probably want to make sure that you've got a psychological report addressing the type of factors that judges are concerned about, like:

 - why did you do whatever it is you're being accused of?